rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pagos.md

 platform and helping to its improvement.
 - Received issues found by others team members to be fixed for me before users reported them.
 - Validated REST API functionality and contract compliance using Postman, ensuring endpoints met expected request/response specifications.
+- Implemented AWS Appsync endpoints and connected it to API REST endpoints to execute the backend workflows.

 - Implemented multiple state machines and data orchestration using AWS Step Functions.
 - Implemented AWS Lambda functions to process and manipulate large JSON payloads and structured datasets, enabling scalable serverless data processing.
 - Implemented multiple AWS CloudWatch Alarms for Step Functions to enable proactive monitoring and rapid detection of workflow failures.